Role of AGNs in the Luminous Infrared Galaxy phase since z ~ 3: INTRODUCTION

-Several studies have investigated the nature of the 70\micron\ galaxy population. \citet{Patel2011} lead a spectroscopic follow-up in optical wavelength of 70\micron\ galaxies selected from the Spitzer Wide-area Infrared Extragalactic Legacy Survey.
-Their results suggest that the most of the IR photons are powered by star formation, while contribution from AGN dusty torus emission are negligible for the non-QSO-dominated samples.
-From the SED study of 61 70\micron\ selected galaxies from the 0.5 deg$^{2}$ wide Extended Groth Strip (EGS) field, \citet{Symeonidis2010} concluded that, even in the presence of powerful hard X-ray emission originated from AGNs, dust emission templates are required to explain the observed strong far-infrared luminosity.
-To reveal a potential starburst-AGN connection, \citet{Trichas2009} used a statistical K-S test (Kolmogorov-Smirnov test) to assess differences in hardness ratio between X-ray detected 70\micron\ galaxies and the whole X-ray population.
-However, shallow observations in both far-infrared and X-ray lead to a less significant probability of the K-S test, interpreted as low hydrogen column density (N$_{H}$) in the nearby SMBH.
-This result is in contrast to current galaxy formation scenario \citep{Hopkins2008}.
+Several studies have investigated the nature of the 70\micron\ galaxy population. \citet{Patel2011} led a spectroscopic follow-up in optical wavelength of 70\micron\ galaxies selected from the Spitzer Wide-area Infrared Extragalactic (SWIRE) Legacy Survey.
+Their results suggest that, for galaxies not dominated by QSO, most of the IR photons are emitted by star-forming regions, while contribution of emission by AGN dusty torus is negligible.
+Furthermore, \citet{Symeonidis2010} investigated the SEDs of 61 70$\micron$-selected galaxies from the 0.5 deg$^{2}$ wide Extended Groth Strip (EGS) field and concluded that, even for galaxies displaying powerful hard X-ray emission originating from AGNs, cold dust emission templates are still required to explain the observed strong far-infrared luminosity.
+To reveal a potential starburst-AGN connection, \citet{Trichas2009} used 28 X-ray sources with 70\micron\ detection and applied a statistical Kolmogorov-Smirnov test (K-S test) to assess any difference in hardness ratio between 70\micron\ detected X-ray galaxies and the whole X-ray population in the redshift interval 0.5 $<$ z $<$1.3.
+However, the K-S test shows a none significant probability, in contrast to the prediction of AGN/starburst co-evolution models \citep{Hopkins2008}.